Laurenx618/Data-Science-S23/challenges/c08-structures-assignment.md

   - The mean strength is around 40,000.
 - To what extent can you tell what shape the distribution of the data has?
-  - The data has a vague normal distribution, which a higher count of strength in the middle and lower counts towards the left and the right sides.
+  - In general, the dataset has relatively more counts when the strength is around 40,000 (roughly in the center of the total range) and less fewer counts towards two sides.
+However, the type of distrubution cannot be definitively concluded due to a small sample size.
 - Assuming the scopus is the strength of an individual part made from this aluminum alloy, is the observed variability real or induced?
   - The observed variability is natural, because the individual parts